 For many people, video games are a fun and enjoyable hobby, but for others, they can become a harmful habit.
 Video game usage becomes problematic when it impacts a person’s relationships and daily functioning.
 Currently, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) does not include video game addiction, but the World Health Organization has classified gaming disorder as a disease in the International Classification of Diseases (ICD-11).

-Online video game addiction is becoming a real problem and has become the topic of numerous research studies.
-Video game addiction statistics tend to vary, as there are no formal diagnostic criteria, symptoms or behaviors to define video game addiction.
+Online video game addiction is becoming a real problem and the topic of numerous research studies.
+Video game addiction statistics tend to differ, as there are no formal diagnostic criteria, symptoms or behaviors to define video game addiction.
 However, the facts about video game addiction show that compulsive gaming is a significant problem for many people.

 Why Are Video Games Addictive?

 Research has attempted to explore why video games are addictive.
 One reason is that video games are designed to entice players to play them.
-Video games must be challenging enough to keep players playing, but not so challenging that they cause players to give up.
-Some video games have no final goal or definitive end, which allows players to continue to play them indefinitely.
+Video games must be challenging enough to keep players playing but not so challenging they cause players to give up.
+Some video games have no final goal or definitive end, which allows people to play them indefinitely.
 This design can trigger the cycle of addiction in which the players continue to seek the immediate gratification of playing the game and earning whatever reward the particular game offers.

-Many addictive video games encourage people to electronically connect with each other, which can promote continued gameplay.
+Many addictive video games encourage people to connect electronically with each other, which can promote endless gameplay.
 Some video games operate on leveling and variable reward systems, where people earn skills or rewards by beating certain levels without knowing exactly when it will occur.
-Knowing that a big reward will come eventually and playing to reach the next level can increase their overall playing time.
+Knowing that a big prize will come eventually and playing to reach the next level can increase their overall playing time.

-There are several emotional and physical warning signs of video game addiction that can be indicative of a problem.
-Individuals may be consumed with thoughts about playing and show signs of impatience and agitation when they are unable to play.
-People may be dishonest about the amount of time that they spend playing video games and isolate themselves to play for longer.
+Several emotional and physical warning signs of video game addiction can indicate a problem.
+Individuals may be consumed with thoughts about playing and show signs of impatience and agitation when unable to play.
+People may be dishonest about the time they spend playing video games and isolate themselves to play longer.
 Physical symptoms include: